How to import or move fish for human consumption to the UK.

 - 4 hours in advance for imports by rail and air

-- 2 hours in advance for road
+- 2 hours in advance for imports by road

 If the fish you’re importing or moving has been processed or stored in a country that is not the flag state of the catching vessel you must: